-The NOC operates two world-class research ships owned by UK Research & Innovation with state-of-the-art capabilities.
-Our newest research ship and the fourth ship of its name, RRS Discovery is a multidisciplinary ship, specifically designed for the challenges of 21st century oceanography.
+The NOC operates two world-class research ships, owned by UK Research and Innovation, with state-of-the-art capabilities.
+The newest research ship and the fourth ship of its name, RRS Discovery is a multidisciplinary ship, specifically designed for the challenges of 21st century oceanography.

 RRS Discovery was designed by A.S.
 Skipsteknisk and was delivered to the National Oceanography Centre on the 8 July 2013.
 Fitted with the most up-to-date and high-tech instruments and equipment, it is ideal for oceanic exploration.

 With the ability to travel to remote and extreme oceanic environments, RRS Discovery is highly sophisticated and has the ability to operate in high sea states (up to sea-state 6).
 The ship comes with sub-bottom profiling and multi-beam equipment for mapping the seabed, while her dynamic positioning capability means that Remotely Operated Vehicles can be used.
 Her wide range of cranes and over-side gantries, with associated winches and wires, will allow many different types of equipment to be deployed from the ship.
 These facilities and the many more listed below help support the marine science community as it undertakes research of national and global importance.

 Specifications and capabilities

 - Single and multi-beam echosounder surveys

 - Deep-water coring, trawling, dredging and instrument towing